mgenova12/FoodandYou/README.md

 # Food & You

-Food & You is an app that allows users to track their nutrional intake.
-It implements USDA's [API] to give accurate nutrional information.
+Food & You is an app that allows users to track their nutritional intake.
+It implements USDA's [API] to give accurate nutritional information.

 # Motivation

 People spend hundreds of dollars on groceries every month, but don’t have a great understanding of how much they’re actually consuming and in what quantities.
-This app allows users to feed data about their purchases and give them a nutrional break down of what they ate.
+This app allows users to feed data about their purchases and give them a nutritional break down of what they ate.
 It also records the foods you eat and gives you recommendations.

 # Tech